 Another simple dog house build design plan set follows the standard A-Frame design and looks like a basic starter house.
 The house features simplicity and traditional lines.
 It is suitable for a large or small dog.
 You adjust the dimensions according to the size of your canine companion.

-Many pet owners want to give their companion a little more room to stretch out and move around, but some might be short on space, so they want to keep things tight and compact.
+Many dog owners want to give their companion a little more room to stretch out and move around, but some might be short on space, so they want to keep things tight and compact.
 My Outdoor Plans offers free simple dog house blueprints for DIYers.

 2. Pallet Dog House